holoviz/panel/doc/tutorials/basic/build_streaming_dashboard.md

 - We will use `pn.state.add_periodic_callback` to trigger a task to run on a schedule.

 :::{note}
-When we ask to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --dev`.
 :::

 ## Install the Dependencies